-Admission of children outside their chronological age group
+5.2.
+Admission of children outside their chronological age group (i.e. delaying entry)

+This section refers both to 'delaying' entry to Reception and to children wishing to be 'held back' or accelerated one year.
 It is RBWM's policy that children should move with their chronological age peers, including children with special educational needs and those with English as an additional language.
+The relevant legislation can be found in section 2.18 of the School Admissions Code 2021.

 Exceptionally, a child may be educated with a peer group one year younger or one year older than their chronological age.
 This needs careful thought.
-Once placed in a younger age group it is very difficult for a child to return to their chronological age group successfully.
-Equally, once accelerated it is very difficult for a child to return to their age group without feeling demoralised.
+Once placed in a younger age group it is exceedingly difficult for a child to return to their chronological age group successfully.
+Equally, once accelerated it is exceedingly difficult for a child to return to their age group without feeling demotivated.